JStumpp/awesome-android/readme.md

 #### Custom Dialog

-- [MediaRecorderDialog](https://github.com/alhazmy13/MediaRecorderDialog) - Cutome Dialog to recoder audio, store it and play it in your phone.
+- [MediaRecorderDialog](https://github.com/alhazmy13/MediaRecorderDialog) - Custom Dialog to record audio, store it and play it in your phone.
 - [HijriDatePicker](https://github.com/alhazmy13/HijriDatePicker) - offers a hijri (Islamic Calendar) Date Picker designed on Google's Material Design Principals For Pickers.

 ### Version Checking